Morganbyh/MOOC/README.md

 # Mining precedence relations among lecture videos in MOOCs via concept prerequisite learning

 **The following data set is the 6.2 section of the paper.
 The data set of the precedence relation voting results for the lecture videos of the four MOOC courses.
 Each course is completed by 3 master students.
-After the summary, the voting results are divided into three types.**
+After the summary, Given a pair of videos (a,b),students had three options:**

-- **1:** lecture videos pairs have a  precedence relation
+- **1:** *b* lecture video depend on *a* lecture video

-- **0:** There is no precedence relations between lecture videos
+- **0:** *b* lecture video does not depend on *a* lecture video

-- **abandon:** cannot determine the precedence relations and discards the lecture videos pairs
+- **abandon:** can not determine the precedence relations and discards the lecture videos pairs